barbagroup/essential_skills_RRC/docs/testing/testing.md

     return res
 ```

 Right under our function we can add our first test.
-What can be a good test?
+What's a good test?
 Let's try checking if the dot product of zero's vectors returns zero.

 ```python